rackerlabs/support-how-to/content/how-to/cloud-servers/mysql-user-and-database-basics/index.md

 In MySQL, the wildcard character is a percentage (%) symbol.

-For example, run teh following command to search for all databases ending in the word *schema*:
+For example, run the following command to search for all databases ending in the word *schema*:

 `> show databases like "%schema";`